-Motivated in part by a desire to exercise sovereign control over the Arctic region's increasingly accessible oil and gas reserves (see "Oil, Gas, and Mineral Exploration"), the four Arctic coastal states other than the United States-Canada, Russia, Norway, and Denmark (of which Greenland is a territory)-are in the process of preparing territorial claims in the Arctic, including claims for expanded Exclusive Economic Zones (EEZs), for submission to the Commission on the Limits of the Continental Shelf.
-(As mentioned earlier-see "U.S. Activities As a Non-Party to UNCLOS"-the United States, as a non-party to UNCLOS, cannot participate as a member of the commission; it cannot submit a claim under Article 76.
-Over the years, however, it has submitted observations on submissions made by other states, requesting that those observations be made available online and to the commission.
-In addition, since 2001, the United States has gathered and analyzed data to determine the outer limits of its extended continental shelf.)
+Motivated in part by a desire to exercise sovereign control over the Arctic region's increasingly accessible oil and gas reserves (see "Oil, Gas, and Mineral Exploration"), the four Arctic coastal states other than the United States-Canada, Russia, Norway, and Denmark (of which Greenland is a territory)-have made or are in the process of preparing submissions to the Commission on the Limits of the Continental Shelf regarding the outer limits of their extended continental shelves.
+(For further discussion of the commission, see "Extended Continental Shelf and United States as a Non-Party to UNCLOS.")

 Russia has been attempting to chart the Arctic Ocean's enormous underwater Lomonosov Ridge in an attempt to show that it is an extension of Russia's continental margin.
-The Russian claim to this ridge, if accepted, would reportedly grant Russia nearly one-half of the Arctic area; a 2001 claim submitted by Russia was rejected as insufficiently documented.
-Canada also claims a portion of the Lomonosov Ridge as part of its own underwater continental shelf.57 In August 2007, a Russian submersible on a research expedition deposited an encased Russian Federation flag on the seabed of the presumed site of the North Pole.
-The action captured worldwide attention, but analysts note that it did not constitute an official claim to the territory and was therefore a purely symbolic act.
+The ridge spans a considerable distance across the Arctic Ocean.
+A 2001 submission by Russia was rejected as insufficiently documented.
+Canada views a portion of the ridge as part of its own continental shelf.

+In August 2007, a Russian submersible on a research expedition deposited an encased Russian Federation flag on the seabed of the presumed site of the North Pole.
+The action captured worldwide attention, but analysts note that it did not constitute an official claim to the Arctic seabed or the waters above it, that it has no legal effect, and that it therefore was a purely symbolic act.

 At a May 2008 meeting in Ilulissat, Greenland, the five Arctic coastal states reaffirmed their commitment to the UNCLOS legal framework for the establishment of extended continental shelf limits in the Arctic.
-58 (For further discussion, see "Extent of the Continental Margin" in "Oil, Gas, and Mineral Exploration.")
+(For further discussion, see "Extent of the Continental Margin" in "Oil, Gas, and Mineral Exploration.")